opensecuritycontroller/opensecuritycontroller.org/tutorials/openstack_workload.md

 # Tutorial: Protecting Assets with OSC on OpenStack

-Given an existing [OpenStack compatible environment](../gettingstarted/requirements.md#openstack) and a [deployed instance of OSC](../gettingstarted/installing_ost.md), this tutorial provides the necessary steps of setting up OSC to protect a single workload instance in OpenStack.
+Given an existing [OpenStack compatible environment](../gettingstarted/requirements.md#openstack) and a [deployed instance of OSC](../gettingstarted/installing_ost.md), this tutorial provides the necessary steps for setting up OSC to protect a single workload instance in OpenStack.

 These steps include:
 * deployment of a security appliance instance